We offer an in-depth and highly personalized matching process for individual therapy. Here’s what you need to know before we begin.

-All of our therapists in San Francisco practice evidence based individual mental health care.
-We are always accepting new clients and serve all identities through supportive, unbiased, non-judgmental spaces.Find Your Therapist
+All of our therapists in San Francisco practice evidence-based individual mental health care.
+We are always accepting new clients and serve all identities through supportive, unbiased, non-judgmental spaces.

 Our San Francisco clinical team is comprised of doctorate-level and masters-level psychotherapists (PhD, PsyD, LCSW and LMFTs), who practice a wide range of modalities and can address diverse mental health concerns.
 Learn more about individual therapists below.

 If you have a PPO plan, you may be able to get 60–80% of each session reimbursed after you meet your deductible.
 Contact our Care Coordination team, and we’ll look up the details of your insurance plan so you don’t miss out.

-Some companies have monthly stipends as part of employee wellbeing initiatives.
-You can dedicate those dollars to mental health (i.e. therapy with us)
+Some companies have monthly stipends as part of employee well-being initiatives.
+You can dedicate those dollars to mental health (i.e. therapy with us)!

-Acceptance and Commitment Therapy (ACT) uses a mix of acceptance, mindfulness, and behavior change strategies to improve mental wellbeing and increase psychological flexibility.
+ACT uses a mix of acceptance, mindfulness, and behavior change strategies to improve mental well-being and increase psychological flexibility.
 ACT is a very experiential type of therapy that uses in-session exercises, metaphor, language, and physical movement to focus on living a valued life instead of getting stuck in needing to "get rid" of suffering.

 One of the biggest skills gained through ACT is listening to your own self-talk—the way you verbalize and understand things like past trauma, physical limitations, past relationships, or anything else on your plate.
-And, then with that understanding, choosing how to move through it—either by change or by acceptance.
+And, with that understanding, choosing how to move through it—either by change or by acceptance.

-Cognitive-Behavioral Therapy (CBT) is a here-and-now approach to examining how thoughts, feelings, and behaviors are connected and impact our overall well-being.
+CBT is a here-and-now approach to examining how thoughts, feelings, and behaviors are connected and impact our overall well-being.
 CBT focuses on identifying maladaptive thinking and behavioral patterns and implementing specific strategies to reduce symptoms of depression, anxiety, trauma, etc.

 CBT is an active, problem-focused approach that helps to directly challenge various cognitive distortions and change unhelpful patterns of thinking and behavior.

 Dialectical Behavior Therapy (DBT) focuses on learning to manage difficult or intense emotions and to decrease conflict in relationships.
 The underlying philosophy of DBT hinges on the important dialectic that we are all doing the best we can, and we have the ability to be better.
-DBT specifically focuses on providing CBT-like therapeutic skills in four key areas—mindfulness, distress tolerance, emotional regulation, interpersonal effectiveness.
+DBT specifically focuses on providing CBT-like therapeutic skills in four key areas—mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness.

-Emotionally Focused Therapy (EFT) is a present-focused form of therapy that focuses on identifying the way you form relationships, maintain, and act in relationship with yourself and others.
+Emotionally Focused Therapy (EFT) is a present-focused form of therapy that focuses on identifying the way you form relationships, maintain, and act in relationships with yourself and others.
 Originally developed for couples therapy, EFT helps individuals and couples identify emotional patterns, learn to regulate emotions and more accurately identify needs, and re-wire painful patterns of relating.

 With your therapist, you'll look at past patterns and work through any anger, fear, or loss of trust—coming out the other end able to connect with others in a way that feels true, unburdened, and genuine.